fhernanb/DiscreteDists/README.md

 # DiscreteDists <img src="man/figures/logo.png" align="right" alt="" width="120" />

-In this package are available Discrete statistical distributions.
+In this package are available new Discrete statistical distributions.
 With this package it is possible to estimate parameters and fit regression models within GAMLSS framework.

 ## Installation